shenfe/stat.js/README.md

             },
             'key2': {
                 view: {
-                    once: false, /* If one time is enough */
+                    once: true, /* If one time is enough */
                     whole: false /* If the whole area should be viewed */ }
             }